If you’ve been involved in FBA sales on Amazon, there’s a possibility that Amazon owes you money due to inventory mistakes.

 Product isn’t replaced after return – The customer received a replacement for the product, but the initial item isn’t returned to the seller.

-Returned item isn’t added to your inventory – The customer returns the item, but for some reason, it is not returned to the inventory.
+The returned item isn’t added to your inventory – The customer returns the item, but for some reason, it is not returned to the inventory.

 At times, you may face issues while processing the orders.
 Your customer might receive four quantities of the product even if they ordered three.
 Most of the time, customers won’t return the extra item.
 Amazon may not recognize this error.
 So it’s up to you to detect the errors from your inventory and order details.

 There are many types of Amazon FBA fees like commission fees, storage fees, long-term storage fees, and shipping fees.
 These fees change with the category you are selling in, as well as the size and storage of the item.
-You can be overcharged some times.
+You can be overcharged sometimes.

 This can account for a major part of your FBA reimbursements, especially if you haven’t kept track for a few weeks.